SAP/openui5-docs/docs/OData_V2_Model_.md

 The binding path syntax for OData models matches the URL path relative to the service URL used in OData to access specific entities or entity sets.

 You access the data provided by the OData model according to the structure of the OData service as defined in the metadata of a service.
 URL parameters, such as filters, cannot be added to a binding path.
 A binding path can be absolute or relative.
 Absolute binding paths are resolved immediately.
 A relative path can only be resolved if it can be automatically converted into an absolute binding path.
-If, for example, a property is bound to a relative path and the parent control is then bound to an absolute path, the relative property path can e resolved to an absolute path.
+If, for example, a property is bound to a relative path and the parent control is then bound to an absolute path, the relative property path can be resolved to an absolute path.

 ***